Sasuke (TV series): Course structure

-Version 7 (2021–)

-The current version of the Final Stage replaced the Spider Climb with a custom 8.5 meter (28 foot) variant of the IFSC standard Speed Climbing wall, 57% the height of the normal speed climbing standard.
-(Note: Supervised by Tomoa Narasaki and Akiyo Noguchi.)
-To date, this final has been attempted four times in competition, and twice in the Sasuke World Cup, however it has gone undefeated.
-(Note: In the Sasuke World Cup, Sean Bryan and Yusuke Morimoto were not able to complete the final stage in 45 seconds, so in the main competition, they did not achieve total victory.)

 Notable competitors

 Sasuke All-Stars

 The Sasuke All-Stars were a group of six favored competitors, established by the TBS network, originally thought to be the most likely to clear all four stages.
 Consisting of Shingo Yamamoto, Katsumi Yamada, Kazuhiko Akiyama, Toshihiro Takeda, Makoto Nagano and Bunpei Shiratori, they comprised a large portion of the competitors' success in the first decade of Sasuke.
 The first two champions, Akiyama and Nagano, are also included, as is the only competitor to compete in every tournament, Yamamoto.

 The All-Stars were officially 'retired' in the 28th tournament, but this decision was reversed.
 Shingo Yamamoto continued to compete in Sasuke 29 and onwards.
-Takeda retired in Sasuke 38, Shiratori retired in Sasuke 30 but returned in the 42nd tournament, Nagano retired in Sasuke 32, but has since made appearances in the 38th, 40th, 41st and 42nd tournaments.
+Takeda retired in Sasuke 38, Shiratori retired in Sasuke 30 but returned in the 42nd, 43rd tournament, Nagano retired in Sasuke 32, but has since made appearances in the 38th, 40th, 41st, 42 and 43nd tournaments.
 Akiyama retired in Sasuke 28, but returned in the 40th tournament, and Yamada has competed in all tournaments since Sasuke 33.